The model theory of the curve graph: Introduction

-In precise terms, a theory is $\omega$--stable if there are only countably many types over a countable set of parameters.
+Returning to $\omega$--stability, we will obtain control over the Morley rank of a large class of other formulae in $\Th{\mC(\Sigma)}$, coming from computations of the Morley rank of certain formulae in the language of the augmented Cayley graph; see Section~\ref{sec:morley}.
 We refer the reader to Subsection~\ref{ss:model} for an expanded discussion of this notion.
-In intuitive terms, it means that countable models for $\mC(S)$ are ``classifiable".
+In intuitive terms, it means that countable models for $\mC(S)$ have some hope of being classified, and do not admit too many types; for instance, stability precludes the interpretation of arithmetic in the underlying theory.

 The Morley rank of a theory is a notion of dimension.
 See the discussion in Section~\ref{sec:background}.
 We will prove equalities of Morley ranks for certain auxiliary structures that are bi--interpretable with the curve graph, and which we construct in the course of the paper.
 We note that the general strategies of our proofs of Theorem~\ref{thm:quantifier elimination} and Theorem~\ref{thm:stable} are adapted from~\cite{BPZ17}.

+We note several other technical results that we obtain that are of a purely model theoretic nature, so that the reader may develop a feeling for the discussion in the body of the paper.
+For easy cross-reference, we state them for the auxiliary structure $\M=\M^G_{\D}$ that is bi-interpretable with the curve graph of the underlying surface, i.e.~the augmented Cayley graph as mentioned previously; see Section~\ref{sec:framework} for definitions.
+The signature of $\M$ is contains certain relations $R_D$ for each $D\in\D$, and we write $\hat M$ for the set of imaginaries consisting of equivalence classes under these relations.